pixeltris/YgoMaster/Docs/PvP.md

 - Use the sub menu of the trade menu to view their cards
 - You can add their cards / remove their cards from the trade
 - You cannot craft / dismantle while trading

+## Duel emotes

+You can send a pre defined message to the other player during the duel by clicking your player icon in the bottom left of the screen then clicking an entry.

+The raw text is sent over to the player allowing you to enter custom text.
+The text can be found in `YgoMaster/Data/ClientData/Text/Emotes.json`.
+Every time you click on your player icon the file is reloaded.

+You can play sounds such as `This will make a sound plsd:SE_BUFF_CHANGE`